amirziyacode/Flutter_Wallpaper_Photos/README.md

 A new Flutter project Wallt [UI](https://dribbble.com/shots/15976540-Live-Wallpaper-4k/attachments/7813104?mode=media)

+Wallpaper :
+ - Useing Api
+ - Serach page
+ - Splash screen
+ - You can download images
+ - You can use image for background and Lock screen
+ - ....... . ... .. . . . . . .. . .. . . . . . .. .

-Use this source code in your project with animation
+Use this source code in your project with  a lot animation

  Rate me ⭐